 - Ingredients: Cranberries, banana, yogurt, honey, spinach.

-Directions: In a blender, combine 1 cup of fresh cranberries, 1 banana, 1 cup of yogurt, 1 tablespoon of honey, and a handful of spinach.
-Blend until smooth and creamy.
-Add a little water or ice if the mixture is too thick.
+Directions: Throw 1 cup cranberries, 1 banana, 1 cup yogurt, 1 tablespoon honey, and a handful of spinach into a blender.
+Blend till smooth.
+Add water or ice if it’s too thick.

-- Tips: For added protein, consider mixing in some protein powder or nut butter.
+- Tips: For extra protein stir in some protein powder or nut butter.

 Recipe 8: Cranberry Salsa